Antiz96/arch-update/README.md

 ## Description

-An update notifier & applier for Arch Linux that assists you with important pre / post update tasks and that includes a clickeable systray applet for an easy integration with any panel on any Desktop Environment / Window Manager.
+An update notifier & applier for Arch Linux that assists you with important pre / post update tasks.
-Optional support for AUR / Flatpak packages and desktop notifications.
+Includes a dynamic & clickeable systray applet for an easy integration with any Desktop Environment / Window Manager.

 Arch-Update is designed to follow usual system maintenance steps, as described in the [Arch Wiki](https://wiki.archlinux.org/title/System_maintenance).

 Features:

-- Includes a clickeable systray applet that dynamically changes to act as an update notifier & applier.
-Easy to integrate with any panel on any Desktop Environment & Window Manager.
-- Automatic check and listing of every packages available for update.
+- Automatic check and listing of available updates.
-- Offers to display the latest Arch Linux news before applying updates.
+- Check for recent Arch Linux news (and offers to display them if there are).
-- Automatic check and listing of orphan packages and offers to remove them.
+- Check for orphan packages (and offers to remove them if there are).
-- Automatic check for old and / or uninstalled cached packages and offers to remove them.
+- Check for old & uninstalled packages in cache (and offers to remove them if there are).
-- Lists and helps you processing pacnew & pacsave files.
+- Check for pacnew & pacsave files (and offers to process them if there are).
-- Automatic check for pending kernel updates requiring a reboot to be applied and offers to do so if there's one.
+- Check for pending kernel update requiring a reboot (and offers to do so if there's one).
-- Automatic check for services requiring a post upgrade restart and offers to do so if there are.
+- Check for services requiring a post upgrade restart (and offers to do so if there are).
 - Support for `sudo`, `doas` & `run0`.

+Optional support for:

-- Optional support for AUR packages (through `paru`, `yay` or `pikaur`).
+- AUR packages (via `paru`, `yay` or `pikaur`).
-- Optional support for Flatpak packages.
+- Flatpak packages (via `flatpak`).
-- Optional support for desktop notifications on new available updates.
+- Desktop notifications (via `libnotify`).

 ## Installation

 ### AUR

-Install the [arch-update](https://aur.archlinux.org/packages/arch-update "arch-update AUR package") AUR package.
-See also the list of optional dependencies (available in the ["from source"](#from-source) section below) you may need.
+Install the [arch-update](https://aur.archlinux.org/packages/arch-update "arch-update AUR package") AUR package (also check the list of optional dependencies for anything you may want or need).

 ### From Source